Lumholtz Tree Kangaroo

 A break from the binoculars while we enjoy a picnic style lunch under a shady billabong during the heat of the day.
 To further our bird watching prospects, we venture into the nearby Atherton Tablelands for the last couple of hours.
 Locations such as Lake Barrine and Yungaburra have afforded our customers amazing birdlife encounters and opportunities for photographs over the years.

-The diverse range of birdlife and wildlife include 6 different Quail species, Magpie, Geese, Black Swans, 11 different duck species and three different Grebes, Darters and Cormorants, Pelicans, Crakes, Rails, Swamphens, Moorhens, Coots, Herons, Egrets, Bitterns, Ibis, Spoonbills, Storks (Jabiru), Cranes including Brolga, Sarus Crane, Bustards, Sandpipers, Godwits, Common Greenshank, Stints, Jacanas which thrive on the water lilies, Curlews, Stills, Avocets, Lapwings, Plovers, Dotterels & Terns.
+The diverse range of birdlife and wildlife include Magpie Geese, Black Swans, 11 different duck species and three different Grebes, Darters and Cormorants, Pelicans, Crakes, Rails, Swamphens, Moorhens, Coots, Herons, Egrets, Bitterns, Ibis, Spoonbills, Storks (Jabiru), Cranes including Brolga, Sarus Crane, Bustards, Sandpipers, Godwits, Common Greenshank, Stints, Jacanas which thrive on the water lilies, Curlews, Stills, Avocets, Lapwings, Plovers, Dotterels & Terns.

 Birds of Prey including Osprey, Kites, Hawks, Eagles, Harriers and Falcons.
 Five different pigeons and doves have been recorded and of course the famous Red-Tailed Black Cockatoo.